-SCOR L&H ranks among the top tier life reinsurers worldwide(1) and has grown by 3.7% in gross written premiums from EUR 9,372 million in 2021 to EUR 9,715 million in 2022 (a 2.7% decrease at constant exchange rates(2)).
-SCOR L&H continued to strategically develop its business by managing growth carefully during the Covid-19 pandemic.
-Growth was recognized in the Protection product line mainly in Asia Pacific and in specific markets in EMEA.
+SCOR L&H ranks among the top tier life reinsurers worldwide and has grown by 2.1% in gross written premiums from EUR 9,715 million in 2022 to EUR 9,919 million in 2023 (a 5.6% increase at constant exchange rates(1)).
+Growth was recognized in the Protection product line mainly in Asia Pacific, the US and in specific markets in EMEA.